PPM Logo

 e.
 Any injury or harm resulting from the matter to necessitate student conduct action.

 3. When a Respondent accepts responsibility or is found responsible for violating the Standards of Conduct, one or more of the sanctions identified anywhere in PACAOS Section 105.00 may be assigned.
-In addition, any of the following sanctions may also be assigned:
+Any of the following sanctions may also be assigned:

 a.
-Other Sanctions: Other sanctions may be assigned instead of, or in addition to those specified in PACAOS Section 105.00 at the discretion of the Student Conduct Officer or Council of Deans of Student Affairs.
-Other sanctions may include, but are not limited to, no contact orders, written apologies, placement of a hold on University transcripts, diplomas, or other student records, University Bookstore fines, and/or other sanctions as deemed appropriate in light of the violation(s).
+Other Sanctions: Other sanctions may be assigned instead of, or in addition to, those specified in PACAOS Section 105.00 at the discretion of the Student Conduct Officer or Council of Deans of Student Affairs.
+Other sanctions may include, but are not limited to, no contact orders, written apologies, placement of a hold on University transcripts, diplomas, or other student records, restitution, and/or other sanctions as deemed appropriate in light of the violation(s).

 b.
 Educational Sanctions: Educational sanctions may be assigned instead of, or in addition to those specified in PACAOS Section 105.00 at the discretion of the Student Conduct Officer or Council of Deans of Student Affairs.
 Educational sanctions may include, but are not limited to, reflection papers, participation in alcohol or drug education programs, conducting research projects, or meeting with University Officials.